 - Offer a one-minute period of silence and ask members to vote for best the Best Table Topics speaker (awarded at the end of the meeting).

-Return control of the meeting to the Toastmaster.
+Return control of the meeting to the TMOE.

 Most of the talking we do every day—simple conversation—is impromptu speaking.
 Yet for some members, Table Topics is the most challenging part of a Toastmasters meeting.

 Table Topics begins after the prepared speech presentations.
-The Toastmaster of the meeting will introduce the Table Topics Master who will walk to the lectern and assume control of the meeting.
+The Toastmaster of the Evening will introduce the Table Topics Master who will assume control of the stage.
 He or she will give a brief description of the purpose of Table Topics and mention if the topics will carry a theme.

 The Table Topics Master will state the question or topic briefly and then call on a respondent.
 Each speaker receives a different topic or question and participants are called on at random.

 When you’re asked to respond to a topic, stand next to your chair and give your response.
-Your response should last one to two minutes.
+Aim for a response that lasts at least one minute, but no more than two minutes.